 While the entertainment side is “beefed up” this year, the showcase, of course, is the food and drinks by serious culinary talent.

 “I want to include everyone I can locally.
 I’m so overwhelmed with the support I have on a national level to have this caliber of chefs come on a friendship.
 But I truly believe the success I had in year one was due to all the homegrown talent in the Valley, the guys slinging it day in and day out.
 This is why people came; it’s their community.”

 “Nirvana is such a tremendous event on all levels: Beautiful setting, well-run, wonderful foodie crowd”

 Aside from Nirvana, MacMillan also hosts several culinary events throughout the year at Sanctuary and changes the menu seasonally at Elements.
 It takes plenty of time and planning for it all to come together.
-Full-blown planning has been in the works at least 8 months, he says.
+Full-blown planning has been in the works at least eight months, he says.

-This year, there’s something for everyone.
-From a celebrity golf tournament that’s already sold out to winemaker dinners and Saturday afternoon’s Rosé Parté.
+This year, there’s something for everyone, from a celebrity golf tournament that’s already sold out to winemaker dinners and Saturday afternoon’s Rosé Parté.
 Todd English hosts the latter, which promises plenty of rosé wine, bites, and glamour.